Code-Institute-Submissions/the-monkees/README.md

 5. **Hire Us**

-    This page gives fans and visitors to be able to book the band for events and parties.
+    This page allows fans and visitors to the site to be able to book the band for events and parties.
 It also enables visitors see upcoming events.
 <br /><a href="https://the-monkees-sighovie.c9users.io/upcomingevents.html" target="_blank"><i>Visit the Hire Us page here..</i></a>

 ## Technologies

-The website was developed with html 5, CSS 3, and Bootstrap, and Cloud9, and information about the band members was sourced from wikipedia.org.
-Photos about the band were sourced from google, and some videos were sourced from Youtube.
+The website was developed using html 5, CSS 3, Bootstrap, and Cloud9.
+Information about the band members was sourced from wikipedia.org.
+Photos and some audio clips about the band were sourced from google.
+Some videos were sourced from Youtube.

 ## Contributing

-The website is intended as a 5-page scale project, however, if there are areas you believe might need improvements, your suggestions and comments are welcome.
+The website is intended as a 5-page scale project, however, if there are areas you believe might need improvement, your suggestions and comments are welcome.

 ## Limitations

 This website is not intended as a full-blown website for fans of The Monkees.
 It is a scaled down project.
 So many features that would normally be available for fan's pages are not present.
-Also information about the band and band members cannot be certified as 100% accurate as no attempts were made to contact the members for accuracy confirmation.
-Also, there are hundreds of photos and music clips out there for the band, but only a few were taken for the development.
+Also information about the band and band members cannot be certified as 100% accurate as no attempts were made to contact the members of the band for accuracy.
+Also, there are hundreds of photos , audio and video clips out there for the band, but only a few were taken for the development.

 ### Testings done